remingm/covid19-correlations-forecast/readme.md

 The model searches every combination of *a*, *b*, and *shift* for the highest *r* values.
 Only correlations *>0.5* are used. *r* is used to weight each component of the forecast, and each component is scaled and aligned to the forecasted variable *b*.
 The forecast length is the average *shift* weighted by the average *r*.

+Ordinary Least Squares regression is also used to scale each series from the *a* column as well as the final forecast.

 You can choose two variables and see if they are correlated.

 Infection fatality rate is calculated using the formula described by https://covid19-projections.com/estimating-true-infections-revisited.